ben-le/DevOps_Trainings/docs/Linux/Newbie/CompprehensiveLinuxGuideForBeginners.md

 ### Introduction to Liinux

 #### What is Linux?
 Linux is an open-source, Unix-like operating system kernel.
-It is widely used in servers, desktops, and embedded systems due to its stability, security, and flexibility.
+It is widely used in servers, desktops, and embedded systems due to its stability, security, and flexibility. <br><br>

 #### Brief history of Linux:
 1. Origins: Linux was created by Linus Torvalds in 1991 while he was a student at the University of Helsinki in Finland.
 It was inspired by the MINIX operating system.